Store files | Sync across devices | Share with anyone | Collaborate | Access Anywhere | 1 TB Storage | On your Mobile

 You want to create a check-in workflow that assigns the document to someone else.

-Moving documents from OneDrive for Business to SharePoint sites
+Moving documents from OneDrive for Business to Team sites

 Sometimes individual documents grow in importance and become relevant to a project.
-When that happens, it may make sense to move them from OneDrive for Business to a SharePoint site.
+When that happens, it may make sense to move them from OneDrive for Business to a Team site.

 The OneDrive for Business sync app lets you synchronise your OneDrive for Business library or other SharePoint site libraries to your local computer.
-This sync app is available with Office 2013, Office 2016 or with Office 365 subscriptions that include Office 2013 and 2016 applications.
-If you don’t have Office 2013 or 2016, you can download a free copy of office.
+This sync app is available with Office 365 subscriptions that include Office 365 applications.
+If you don’t have Office 365, you can download a free copy of office.

-To sync OneDrive for Business, sign in to Office 365 or SharePoint, select OneDrive at the top of the page, and then click Sync.
+To sync OneDrive for Business, sign in to Office 365 or Teams, select OneDrive at the top of the page, and then click Sync.

 You’ll find your synchronised files in your File Explorer, under Favorites.
 Your synchronised files appear in the OneDrive - University of Wales Trinity Saint David folder.
 Work on them locally if you like and your changes will be synchronised automatically with your OneDrive for Business library when you’re online.